YoonahJoo/ToDoList/README.md

-#todo-list-day1

-간단한 Todo List 웹앱니다.
+# Todo List App

-HTML, CSS, JavaScript로 만들었습니다
+A simple Todo List web application built with **HTML, CSS, and Vanilla JavaScript**.
+Users can add tasks, mark them as completed, delete them, and filter tasks by status.
+Todo data is stored in **localStorage**, so tasks remain even after refreshing the page.

+---

 ## Features

+- Add new tasks
+- Mark tasks as completed
+- Delete tasks
+- Persist tasks using **localStorage**
+- Filter tasks by status:
+  - All
-- 할 일 추가
+  - Active
-- 할 일 완료 처리
-- 할 일 삭제
+  - Completed

+---

 ## Tech Stack

 - HTML
 - CSS
-- JavaScript
+- JavaScript (Vanilla JS)
+- Browser localStorage

+---

 ## File Structure

-- `index.html` : 화면 구조
+- `index.html` : Page structure and layout
-- `style.css` : 스타일
+- `style.css` : Styling and UI design
-- `script.js` : 기능(로직)
+- `script.js` : Application logic and DOM manipulation

+---

 ## How to Run

-1. 프로젝트 폴더를 엽니다
+1. Open the project folder.
-2. `index.html` 파일을 브라우저에서 실행합니다
+2. Open the `index.html` file in your browser.

+---

 ## Author

-Yoonah Joo
+**Yoonah Joo**